 A field trip course in Paris of three weeks duration.
 Daily lecture-visits and excursions to places of cultural interest both in Paris and its environs.
-A long and a short paper required for integrative studies or major/minor credit.
+Language instruction and a long and short paper required for integrative studies or major/minor credit.
 Approximately \$1950 above tuition.